Crime concentration: Empirical study 2 (Boston)

 This study was designed to reduce youth violence and gun markets in Boston.
 This was a collaboration of Harvard University researchers, Boston Police Department, probation officers and other city employees that had some level of experience when dealing with young offenders or youth vulnerable to violence.
 The group initiated a multi-agency study under the perception that a high density of gangs were operating in the area of interest or the city of Boston.
 It was assumed that youth violence was the direct product of gangs involvement almost in every youth violence incident.
 Some gang members were interviewed and it was learned that many did not classify themselves as gangs or gang members.

 Researchers with the help of gang and patrol officer identify the areas of operation pertaining to each gang or information was also acquired from gang members.
 Each area was highlighted on a printed map; this facilitated the identification of gang-controlled territory.
 The next step was to go on to hand digitizing the gang territories into a software based map.
 Through this process, it was discovered that the gang areas of operation were unevenly distributed.
 Gang territory accounted for less than 10% of Boston.

-Data of violent crimes that were confirmed or likely to had been committed by gangs were geocoded and matched with the gang territorial map.
+Data of violent crimes that were confirmed or likely to have been committed by gangs were geocoded and matched with the gang territorial map.
 This data was obtained from the Boston Police Department for the year of 1994.
 It is through geocoding and the overlapping the gang territorial map that major concentrations of crime were identified.
 The ratios of violence incidents were significantly higher under gang areas of operations in contrast to areas free of gang presence.
 However, not all gangs were equal generators crime or practitioners of the same criminal offenses.
 Additionally, STAC program was utilize to create hotspot ellipses in order to measure the crime distribution density.
 It reinforced the previous results that some gangs’ territory experience the higher rates of crime.
 The crime hotspots located in the regions could then be further analyzed for its unique crime concentration pattern.